Learning to Generate Rigid Body Interactions with Video Diffusion Models: Appendix

-\paragraph{Dropout density} In Section~\ref{sec:setup}, we mentioned that we sample non-uniformly the frame $f^*$ for our second-stage training.
-In Table~\ref{tab:ablation-b}, we present a quantitative evaluation of the effects of this design choice.
-As visible, sampling the dropout around the frames where collisions occur in the training set helps \methodname to focus on interaction-rich representations.\FP{@david add a bit how it is done here}
+Section~\ref{sec:setup} mentioned that we sample non-uniformly the frame $f^*$ for our second-stage training.
+In Table~\ref{tab:ablation-b}, we present a quantitative evaluation of the effects of this design.
+As visible, sampling the dropout around the frames where collisions occur in the training set helps \methodname to focus on interaction-rich representations.\looseness=-1